biocore/songbird/README.md

 **Number of iterations = (`--epochs` or `--p-epochs`) multiplied by (`--batch-size` or `--p-batch-size`)**

 The y-axis is the average number of counts off for each feature.
 The model is predicting the sequence counts for each feature in the samples that were set aside for testing.
 So in the Cross Validation graphs shown above it means that, on average, the model is off by around 5 to 10 counts, which is low.
-However, this is ABSOLUTE error not relative error (unfortunately we can’t do relative errors because of the sparsity of metagenomic datasets)
+However, this is ABSOLUTE error -- not relative error (unfortunately we can’t do relative errors because of the sparsity of metagenomic datasets).

 #### How can I tell if this graph "looks good"?

 The raw numbers will be variable, so it is difficult to make a blanket statement, but the most important thing is the shape of the graph.
-You want to see exponential decay and a stable plateau (further discussion below)
+You want to see exponential decay and a stable plateau.
+The cross validation graphs shown in the Tensorboard/QIIME 2 summaries above are good examples.

-### Explaining Graph 2: `loss`
+## 4.2.
+Explaining Graph 2: `loss`

 This graph is labelled "loss" because "loss" is the function being optimized.
 The goal here is to reduce the error of the training samples.